NickatelbNornkirn/JumpDiveClock/README.md

 I speedrun a Mario fangame where the fastest way to move without equipment is to repeatedly jump and dive.

-## Wayland?
+### Wayland support?

-I don't plan on adding it myself because I don't use Wayland and don't plan on doing so, but I'm open to pull requests.
+I don't plan on adding it myself because I don't use Wayland and don't plan on doing so in the short term, but I'm open to pull requests.

 ## Running